 Sir Francis was a very busy man; building roads, a fine country house, church, mausoleum, an elaborate cave system where he entertained, all using local materials hewn from the hillside (by the locals at a shilling a day), that legend has it has been inhabited since…well, forever.
-The church was named St Lawrence, as all churches are, that supersede places of pagan worship, and seems to retain elements of its ‘sense of place’ as it includes a golden ball that rises above the tower and has space for six Georgian party-goers inside.
-Saying their prayers?
+The church was named St Lawrence; a commonplace name for churches that supersede places of pagan worship.
+The Georgian parties convened in the golden ball that rises above the tower – with space for six Georgian party-goers inside..where they saying their prayers?

-The church is typically open on Sunday afternoons from March from 12.30 – 5.00pm until the end of September and is worth visiting.
-The churchyard is bursting with gravestones, many at strange angles as if the inhabitants have been moving around inside, some impressive columns to the fallen of the First and Second World Wars, and local families including the Joynson’s.
-They have prominent burials with one poignant inscription to their 16 year-old son William, who drowned whilst swimming in the Seine in Paris in 1865.
+The church is typically open on Sunday afternoons from March until the end of September and is worth visiting.
+The churchyard is bursting with gravestones, many at strange angles as if the inhabitants have been moving around inside.
+Impressive columns to the fallen of the First and Second World Wars, and local families including the prominent Joynson’s; one poignant inscription to their 16 year-old son William, who drowned whilst swimming in the Seine in Paris in 1865.
 The imaged journey home from Paris to West Wycombe in 1865 has stayed with me since my visit.

-Benjamin Franklin, one of the founding fathers of America who helped to write the Declaration of Independence in 1776, was a great friend of Sir Francis Dashwood of West Wycombe Park and spent much time there in the early 1770s.
-He is reputed to have taken part in sessions of the notorious Hellfire Club and clearly found the surroundings of the house and park much to his liking as he wrote many times to his son.
-I do wonder what he took from this time here to contribute to co-writing the Declaration of Independence?
+Benjamin Franklin, one of the founding fathers of America who helped to write the Declaration of Independence in 1776, was a great friend of Sir Francis Dashwood.
+He spent time here in the early 1770s and wrote extensively about the house and park.
+Also reputed to have taken part in sessions of the notorious Hellfire Club… I do wonder what he took from this time here to contribute to co-writing the Declaration of Independence?

 The great, the good and the not-so-good have all made their homes in the Chilterns.
 Many of their finest houses are now in the care of the National Trust.
 Make your own selection to plan your Grand Tour, with more than its fair share of opulence, interest and intrigue.